1908 Blackball miners' strike: Conflicting views on arbitration

-Some members of miners' union were unsupportive of the arbitration.
-Hickey, Webb and George Hunter, who established the Socialist Party in the town have been described as "the three Australian agitators [who] had come to the town with the express purpose of making trouble - not just for the owners of the Blackball mine, but for the whole system of compulsory industrial conciliation and arbitration for which New Zealand was internationally renowned."
+Some members of the miners' union were unsupportive of the arbitration.
+Hickey, Webb and George Hunter, who established the Socialist Party in the town have been described as "the three Australian agitators [who] had come to the town with the express purpose of making trouble - not just for the owners of the Blackball mine, but for the whole system of compulsory industrial conciliation and arbitration for which New Zealand was internationally renowned".
 Hickey was outspoken in his opposition to the legislation.
-He claimed that unions meekly accepted decisions by the Court within an arbitration system, that had "many absurdities...[and]...was rather one-sided in its outlook."
+He claimed that unions meekly accepted decisions by the Court within an arbitration system, that had "many absurdities...[and]...was rather one-sided in its outlook".
 It is a measure of how influential Hickey was, that after he provided information to the Westland Trades and Labour Council, they concluded on 4 March 1908, that the miners had been treated unfairly and strongly criticised the methods used by the Arbitration Court.
 It has been argued that the "youthful enthusiasm and audacity" of Hickey and the other radicals won over the "more conservative and cautious miners" who agreed to a strike they knew was illegal.
-The same historian holds that the strike possibly gained national prominence partly because of this, but also due to the "defiant attitude towards the Arbitration Court" and blatant use of the courts to "publicise their anti-arbitration position."
+The same historian holds that the strike possibly gained national prominence partly because of this, but also due to the "defiant attitude towards the Arbitration Court" and blatant use of the courts to "publicise their anti-arbitration position".